StephenJudeD/image_story_flask/README.md

-# Image Story Generator
+# EyeSpeak - Visual Assistant

 ## Description

-The **Image Story Generator** is a Flask web application that allows users to upload an image, provide names of characters, specify a genre, and input the desired length of a story.
-The application processes the uploaded image and generates a descriptive story based on the visual content and user inputs using the OpenAI API.
+**EyeSpeak - Visual Assistant** is a Flask web application designed to provide detailed descriptions of images for visually impaired individuals.
+Users can either upload an image or provide an image URL, and the application will:

+- Analyze the image using advanced computer vision and natural language processing.
+- Generate a comprehensive description optimized for accessibility.
+- Convert the description to speech for an audio experience.

 ## Features

-- Upload images to generate stories
+- Upload images or provide image URLs for analysis.
-- Specify character names and genres
-- Set desired story length
+- Generate descriptions tailored for visually impaired users.
+- Audio playback of the generated descriptions.
-- Dynamic generation of stories based on image analysis
+- Dynamic image preview before processing.
+- Drag and drop functionality for image upload.
+- Accessibility enhancements for keyboard navigation and screen readers.

 ## Technologies Used

+- **Backend:**
   - Python
   - Flask
-- OpenAI API
+  - OpenAI API (for image analysis)
+  - gTTS (Google Text-to-Speech)
+  - pyttsx3 (Text-to-Speech)
+- **Frontend:**
+  - HTML5
+  - CSS3 (with custom styles and Font Awesome icons)
-- Bootstrap (for front-end styling)
+  - JavaScript (for client-side interactivity)
+- **Deployment:**
-- Requests (for API calls)
+  - Gunicorn (for WSGI server)
-- Gunicorn (for deployment)
+  - Heroku (for hosting)

 ## Getting Started

 ### Prerequisites

-- Python 3.6 or later
+- Python 3.9 or later
-- OpenAI API key (you can obtain one by signing up at [OpenAI](https://openai.com/))
+- An OpenAI API key (you can obtain one by signing up at [OpenAI](https://openai.com/))

 ### Installation